citp/privacy-policy-historical/s/sn/sna/snapsurveys.com.md

 Please note that as our clients control their survey data, if you are a respondent to a client survey you will need to contact them directly to amend or delete anything in your survey responses.

-### Cookies
+### Cookies and other Tracking Technologies

+We and our partners, affiliates, or analytics or service providers use technologies such as cookies, beacons, tags, and scripts, to analyze trends, administer the website and track users’ movements around the website.
+We may receive reports based on the use of these technologies by these companies on an individual and aggregated basis.
+Please note that we do not currently process or comply with any web browser’s ‘do not track’ signal or other similar mechanism that indicates a request to disable online tracking of individual users who visit our website.

-Our website uses cookies to distinguish you from other users of our website.
+We use cookies to distinguish you from other users of our website.
 This helps us to improve our website’s performance and your experience of using our website.
-For detailed information on the cookies we use and the purposes for which we use them see [‘Cookies used by Snap Surveys’](http://www.snapsurveys.com/cookies/ "Cookies used by Snap Surveys").
+Users can control the use of cookies at the individual browser level.
+If you reject cookies, you may still use our website, but your ability to use some features or areas of our website may be limited.
+For more information on the cookies we use and the purposes for which we use them see ‘[Cookies used by Snap Surveys](http://www.snapsurveys.com/cookies/)‘.

-### Web Beacons

-We use Web Beacons to help us better manage content on our website by informing us what content is effective.
-Web Beacons are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of web users.
-In contrast to cookies, which are stored on a user’s computer hard drive, Web Beacons are embedded invisibly on web pages and are about the size of the full stop at the end of this sentence.
-Web Beacons collect information such as cookie identifiers, IP addresses, times and dates of pages being viewed and the URL of the page on which the Web Beacon appears.
-The data that we collect is aggregated and anonymised and we do not tie the information gathered by Web Beacons on our website to any personally identifiable information.

-When we send you emails, we may include a Web Beacon to allow us to determine the number of people who open our emails and information such as when and how many times the email was viewed, whether any links were clicked on and whether the email was forwarded.
+When we send you emails, we may include a web beacon to allow us to determine the number of people who open our emails and information such as when and how many times the email was viewed, whether any links were clicked on and whether the email was forwarded.
 When you click on a link in an email, we may record this individual response to customise our offerings to you.
-Web Beacons can be refused when delivered via email.
-If you do not wish to receive Web Beacons via email, you will need to disable HTML images or refuse HTML emails via your email software, but please note that this is likely to reduce the functionality of such emails.
+Web beacons can be refused when delivered via email.
+If you do not wish to receive web beacons via email, you will need to disable HTML images or refuse HTML emails via your email software, but please note that this is likely to reduce the functionality of such emails.

-### Web-tracking

-We employ a web-tracking system to track visitor traffic patterns throughout the website.
-We collect the visitor’s domain name, referral data, browser, platform type and duration of the visit.
-The information gathered is used to produce overall usage statistics about our website, which we use to evaluate the website.
-We do not correlate this information with data about individuals.
-Please note that we do not currently process or comply with any web browser’s ‘do not track’ signal or other similar mechanism that indicates a request to disable online tracking of individual users who visit our website.
+We use Local Shared Objects, such as Flash cookies and Local Storage, such as HTML5, to store content information and preferences.
+Third parties with whom we partner to provide certain features on our website or to display advertising based upon your web browsing activity also use HTML5 to collect and store information.
+Various browsers may offer their own management tools for removing HTML5.
+To manage Flash cookies, please [click here](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html).

 ### Forums/Private Messages

-If you use the forums or Private Messages on this website, you should be aware that any personally identifiable information you submit there can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
-We are not responsible for the personally identifiable information you choose to submit in these forums or private messages.
+If you use the forums or Private Messages on this website, you should be aware that any personal information you submit there can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
+We are not responsible for the personal information you choose to submit in these forums or private messages.
 Please note that you have the ability to hide your e-mail address within the forum section by clicking on “Board Settings” and then going to “privacy settings”.
 To request removal of your personal information from our blog or community forum, contact us at [privacy@snapsurveys.com](mailto:privacy@snapsurveys.com).
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 You have the option of receiving email notifications each time someone replies to the threads or boards you add to your notify list.
 If you no longer wish to receive these types of notifications simply login to your forum account and modify your notifications.

 ### Links to Other Websites

 Our website may contain links to and from third party websites, including those of advertisers and our affiliates.
-If you click on a link to those websites you will leave our website go to the website that you selected.
-Please note that we cannot accept responsibility or liability for any use of your personally identifiable information by such third parties, and we cannot guarantee that they will adhere to the same privacy practices as us.
+If you click on a link to those websites you will leave our website to go to the website that you selected.
+Please note that we cannot accept responsibility or liability for any use of your personal information by such third parties, and we cannot guarantee that they will adhere to the same privacy practices as us.
 We encourage you to review the privacy policies of any third party before you submit any personal data to them.

 ### Social Media Features and Widgets

 Our website includes Social Media Features, such as the Facebook Like button and Widgets, and the Share this button or interactive mini-programs that run on our website.
-These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
+These features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the feature to function properly.
 Social Media Features and Widgets are either hosted by a third party or hosted directly on our website.
-Your interactions with these Features are governed by the privacy policy of the company providing it and we cannot accept any liability or responsibility for the use of your information by them.
+Your interactions with these features are governed by the privacy policy of the company providing them and we cannot accept any liability or responsibility for the use of your information by them.

 ### Storage and Security

 The information that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
 It may also be processed by staff operating outside the EEA who work for us or one of our suppliers.
 Such staff may be engaged in, for example, providing you with our services or processing your payment details.
-By submitting your personally identifiable information and data you agree to this transfer, storing or processing.
+By submitting your personal information and data you agree to this transfer, storing or processing.
 The security of your personal information is important to us and we will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy policy.

 All information that you provide to us is stored on secure servers.
 When you enter personal information within the customer login area of the site, we encrypt that information using secure socket layer technology (SSL).
-Where you use a password to access certain areas of our website you are responsible for keeping this password confidential and must not share it with anyone.
+Where you use a password to access certain areas of our website and services you are responsible for keeping this password confidential and must not share it with anyone.

-We follow generally accepted industry standards to protect the personally identifiable information and data submitted to us, both during transmission and once we receive it.
+We follow generally accepted industry standards to protect the personal information and data submitted to us, both during transmission and once we receive it.
 No method of transmission over the internet, or method of electronic storage, is 100% secure, however.
 Therefore, while we will do our best to protect your personal information, we cannot guarantee its absolute security, and any transmission of data to our website is at your own risk.
-Once we have received your information, we wil use strict procedures and security features to try to prevent unauthorised access.
+Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 ### Changes to Our Privacy Policy

 Any changes we may make to this policy in the future will be posted on this page and, where the changes are material, notified to you by email or by means of a notice on our home page, prior to the changes becoming effective.
 Please check back frequently to see any updates or changes to our privacy policy.
 You will be deemed to have expressly consented to any change if you continue to use our website and services after the date on which the change becomes effective.

-Last Updated 26th February 2014
+Last Updated 2 September 2015